 Home Programs – Recovery doesn’t stop when each session is over.
 We provide individualized, injury-specific rehab programs to help facilitate a quicker and more effective recovery.

-Hybrid Methodology – Our physiotherapists combine the best of both contemporary and traditional treatment techniques to suit your unique needs.
+Hybrid Methodology – Our expert team will combine the best of both contemporary and traditional treatment techniques to suit your unique needs.

 Hands-on Treatment – Our physiotherapists use hands-on therapy, including mobilization and friction techniques.